Colo-ReID: Discriminative Representation Embedding with Meta-learning for Colonoscopic Polyp Re-Identification: Abstract

 \section{Abstract}

-Colonoscopic Polyp Re-Identification aims to match the same polyp from a large gallery with images from different views taken using different cameras and plays an important role in the prevention and treatment of colorectal cancer in computer-aided diagnosis.
+Colonoscopic Polyp Re-Identification aims to match the same polyp from a large gallery with images from different views taken using different cameras and plays an important role in the prevention and treatment of colorectal cancer.
 However, traditional methods for object ReID directly adopting CNN models trained on the ImageNet dataset usually produce unsatisfactory retrieval performance on colonoscopic datasets due to the large domain gap.
-Additionally, these methods neglect to explore the potential of self-discrepancy among intra-class relations in the colonoscopic polyp dataset, which remains an open research problem in the medical community.
+Additionally, these methods neglect to explore the potential of self-discrepancy among intra-class or inter-class relations in the colonoscopic polyp dataset, which remains an open research problem in the medical community.
 To solve this dilemma, we propose a simple but effective training method named \textbf{Colo-ReID}, which can help our model learn more general and discriminative knowledge based on the meta-learning strategy in scenarios with fewer samples.
 Based on this, a dynamic \textbf{M}eta-\textbf{L}earning \textbf{R}egulation mechanism called \textbf{MLR} is introduced to further boost the performance of polyp re-identification.
-To the best of our knowledge, this is the first attempt to leverage the meta-learning paradigm instead of traditional machine learning algorithm to effectively train deep models in the task of colonoscopic polyp re-identification.
-Empirical results show that our method significantly outperforms current state-of-the-art methods by a clear margin.
+Our experimental results show that Colo-ReID consistently outperforms second-best method in terms of mAP performance by \textbf{+2.3\%} on polyp re-identification task.
+Our source code is also publicly available at \url{https://github.com/JeremyXSC/Colo-ReID}.